fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 ```

 <!-- tapahtumankäsittelijäksi tulee määriteltyä <i>funktiokutsu</i>.
 Sekin on monissa tilanteissa ok, mutta ei nyt.
 Kun React renderöi metodin ensimmäistä kertaa ja muuttujan <i>counter</i> arvo on 0, se suorittaa kutsun <em>setCounter(0 + 1)</em>, eli muuttaa komponentin tilan arvoksi 1.
 Tämä taas aiheuttaa komponentin uudelleenrenderöitymisen.
 Ja sama toistuu uudelleen... -->
 the event handler is actually a <i>function call</i>.
 In many situations this is ok, but not in this particular situation.
 In the beginning the value of the <i>counter</i> variable is 0.
-When React renders the method for the first time, it executes the function call <em>setCounter(0+1)</em>, and changes the value of the component's state to 1.
+When React renders the component for the first time, it executes the function call <em>setCounter(0+1)</em>, and changes the value of the component's state to 1.
 This will cause the component to be re-rendered, react will execute the setCounter function call again, and the state will change leading to another rerender...

 <!-- Palautetaan siis tapahtumankäsittelijä alkuperäiseen muotoonsa -->